 Finally, voter intimidation is illegal.
 Examples of voter intimidation include any person or group of people aggressively questioning a voter about their qualifications to vote, such as their citizenship, any person or group of people spreading false information about voting requirements, such as the ability to speak English, and other harassment, particularly toward non-English speakers and people of color.

 If someone tries to pressure you into voting a certain way or not at all, report it to a polling official.
 They are well-trained and there to help.
 You may also report the incident to the ACLU of Maine's Voter Protection Hotline.

 Contact the ACLU of Maine's Voter Protection Hotline

 All voters who have questions about voting or encounter trouble at any point in the voting process -- from registering to vote, to casting an absentee ballot, to voting at their polling place on November 3 -- are encouraged to call or text the ACLU of Maine's Voter Protection Hotline at 207-204-VOTE (8683) [TTY line: 207-204-8684].

-The ACLU of Maine's Voter Protection Hotline is staffed by volunteers from Monday - Friday, 8 am - 8 pm, now through Election Day, November 3.
+The ACLU of Maine's Voter Protection Hotline is staffed by volunteers every day, including on the weekend, from 8 am - 8 pm.
+The hotline will have extended hours on Election Day, November 3, from 6 am - 10 pm.
 Voters can leave a message if they call outside of those hours, or if they do not immediately reach a hotline staffer.
 Their call will be returned.
 Voters can also email firstname.lastname@example.org.

 The ACLU of Maine’s Voter Protection Hotline offers on-demand interpretation services in more than 200 languages.
 Voters who do not speak English or have limited English proficiency are encouraged to call if they have questions or encounter issues with voting.